 The Board encourages directors and employees to hold shares in the Company to align their interest with the interests of all Shareholders.
-The Company has adopted a Securities Trading Policy which guides directors, employees or contractors in trading the Company's securities in accordance with ASX Listing Rules.
-Trading the Company's shares is prohibited under certain circumstances and a director, employee or contractor must not deal in the Company's securities at any time when he or she is in possession of information which, if generally available, may affect the price of the Company's shares.
+The Company has adopted a Securities Trading Policy which guides directors, employees or contractors in trading the Companyos securities in accordance with ASX Listing Rules.
+Trading the Companyos shares is prohibited under certain circumstances and a director, employee or contractor must not deal in the Companyos securities at any time when he or she is in possession of information which, if generally available, may affect the price of the Companyos shares.